kdflint/alliance-ship/docs/install.md

 Confirm this step is successful by comparing your command output to this output.
 It should be similar. https://github.com/NorthBridge/alliance-community/wiki/%60manage.py-test%60-sample-output

-### 9) Create django superuser
+### 10) Create django superuser

-From within your virtual machine session that you established in Step 5, execute
+From within your virtual machine session that you established in Step 7, execute

 ```
 python /vagrant/alliance/manage.py createsuperuser
 ```

 The rest of these instructions assume that you enter `superuser` at the Username prompt.
 The email can be real or fake.
-Remember the password that you select.
+Note the password that you select.

 Confirm this step is successful by comparing your command output to this output.
 It should be similar. https://github.com/NorthBridge/alliance-community/wiki/%60manage.py-createsuperuser%60-sample-output

-### Update local OAuth configuration settings
+### 11) Update local OAuth configuration settings

 In your development IDE (or just a plain text editor), open the project source code file `<project-root>/alliance-community/alliance/config/local_settings.py`

 Edit the values for `SOCIAL_AUTH_GITHUB_KEY` and `SOCIAL_AUTH_GITHUB_SECRET` so that these values match the values that were generated by GitHub after you executed Step 3a.

-### 11) Start the Django development webserver
+### 12) Start the Django development webserver

-From within your virtual machine session that you established in Step 5 execute
+From within your virtual machine session that you established in Step 7 execute

 ```
 python /vagrant/alliance/manage.py runserver 0.0.0.0:9001
 ```

 The ip address 0.0.0.0 is the ip address of the host and port 9001 is specified in the `Vagrantfile` as a forwarded port.
-If you change the port on step 3 you should use the same number here.
+If you change the port on step 3 due to a conflict you should use the same number here.
 This way you can open a browser on your host machine using one port (say, 9091) and the guest machine (the vm)) will forward the request to guest maching port 9001.

 Confirm this step is successful by comparing your command output to this output.
 It should be similar. https://github.com/NorthBridge/alliance-community/wiki/%60manage.py-runserver%60-sample-output

-### 10) Share your local server (to enable Github test callbacks)
+### 13) Share your local server (to enable GitHub test callbacks)

-With your development server is running, and in a different command line terminal, execute the following commands
+With your development server is running, open a new command line terminal.
+Execute the following three commands

    ```
    cd <project-root>/alliance-community